SENSUIKAN!

 24 May 1942:

-The I-21's Glen reconnoiters Auckland, New Zealand.
+At dawn, I-21's "Glen" reconnoiters Auckland, New Zealand.
 As a result of a heavy squall, Ito fails to detect any vessels in the harbor.
 When flying over the Auckland airfield at 1,315 feet, landing lights are switched on for him by the New Zealanders.

 29 May 1942:

 35 miles NE of Sydney, Australia.
-WFO Ito is launched from the I-21 to make a pre-midget submarine attack reconnaisance in his Glen.
+CPO Ito is launched from I-21 to make a pre-midget submarine attack reconnaisance in his Glen.
 Ito is caught by three searchlights over Cockatoo Island, but manages to escape.

 31 May 1942:

-The I-22, -24 and the I-27 launch their midget submarines.
+I-22, I-24 and I-27 launch their midget submarines.
 One becomes entangled near the entrance and is blown up to prevent capture.
 The other midgets penetrate the harbor and fire their torpedoes.
-They miss the CHICAGO, but sink the old accommodation ferry HMAS KUTTABUL and damage the Dutch submarine K-IX beyond repair.
+They miss CHICAGO, but sink old accommodation ferry HMAS KUTTABUL and damage Dutch submarine K-IX beyond repair.

 3 June 1943: